Kids In Danger: Mission

-KID's mission is to save lives by enhancing transparency and accountability through safer product development, better education and stronger advocacy for children.
-KID focuses on three primary areas: education, training, and advocacy.
-KID educates parents and caregivers in how to protect their children with a three-step program that includes: 1-Learning about recalls through checking with consumer agencies such as the Consumer Product Safety Commission and at KID's site, 2-Searching inside the home for dangerous products and 3-Staying alert to potential problems and making others aware of what has become known.
+KID's mission was to save lives by enhancing transparency and accountability through safer product development, better education and stronger advocacy for children.
+KID focused on three primary areas: education, training, and advocacy.
+KID educated parents and caregivers in how to protect their children with a three-step program that includes: 1-Learning about recalls through checking with consumer agencies such as the Consumer Product Safety Commission and at KID's site, 2-Searching inside the home for dangerous products and 3-Staying alert to potential problems and making others aware of what has become known.

-Secondly, KID actively participates in programs that promote training in this area for a variety of groups.
+Secondly, KID actively participated in programs that promote training in this area for a variety of groups.
 "Safe from the Start" (SFTS) is a program that works with healthcare professionals, caregivers and parents to spread information about children's product safety.
 In 2009, KID launched The Debby Sayah Grandparent Outreach Project to target information towards grandparents.

-Finally, KID advocates for increased awareness and proactive testing of children's products.
+Finally, KID advocated for increased awareness and proactive testing of children's products.
 The program "Teach Early Safety Testing" targets designers and engineers who create and develop children's products.
 In addition, "Test It Now" is a grassroots awareness campaign for ensuring that the public is aware of current dangerous practices, encouraging policymakers to produce change, and challenging the Consumer Product Safety Commission to sharpen its current operations.

 Research and publications

-KID publishes annual reviews of recalled products to promote awareness of potential hazards to children.
+KID published annual reviews of recalled products to promote awareness of potential hazards to children.
 In addition, KID writes reports on more specific product hazards such as fire risks and lead poisoning.

 In 2019, KID's annual report on recall products was used to support the Stop Tip-overs of Unstable, Risky Dressers on Youth (STURDY) Act.
 Representative Jan Schakowsky (D, IL), planned to introduce the Sturdy Act to Congress.
 Another KID report found that child product companies often neglect to post recall notices on their official social media accounts, limiting the effectiveness of recalls.

 Context on children's product safety

-KID produces monthly newsletters that cover recent developments and recalls in children's products.
+KID produced monthly newsletters that covered recent developments and recalls in children's products.
 In depth research on product safety topics is another ongoing project of the group.
 Funded by an ethics grant from the Kemper Foundation, a case study entitled The Playskool Travel-Lite Crib was published.
 A book entitled It's No Accident, was written on this topic.

 State legislators have passed and are in various stages of passing laws known generally as "The Children's Product Safety Act."
 One feature of these laws is the prohibition on the sale or lease of any children's product that has been recalled.
 Illinois, for example, passed this legislation in 1999.